International TravelRail Travel

 Frankfurt (Main) Hauptbahnhof – station concourse hall

-There are 25 platforms at the station – the Amsterdam ICE International train normally operates from platforms 17-20.
+Frankfurt is a terminus station with 25 platforms – the Amsterdam ICE train normally operates from platforms 17-20.
 You can check live arrival and departures info at Frankfurt (Main) Hbf here

 ice train at frankfurt (main) station